What is a Master Data Management Strategy?

-Buy-in at the top: For MDM to be successful, leaders within all business units must be engaged in the development of the strategy, as well as continuously involved in ongoing governance conversations.
+- Buy-in at the top: For master data management to be successful, leaders within all business units must be engaged in the development of the strategy, as well as continuously involved in ongoing governance conversations.

-Start small, but think big: When rolling out a new MDM strategy, you want to first focus on a smaller data set that may be causing some current business pain (e.g. customer or product data for a specific geography).
+- Start small, but think big: When rolling out a new master data management strategy, you want to first focus on a smaller data set that may be causing some current business pain (e.g. customer or product data for a specific geography).
 Done this way, you can assure buy-in for a larger rollout.

-Keep your eye on ROI: Since business units have different objectives, a common ROI should be established at the outset of a MDM strategy development, and the return on investment should be examined after each phase of rollout to maintain buy-in.
+- Keep your eye on ROI: Since business units have different objectives, a common ROI should be established at the outset of a master data management strategy development, and the return on investment should be examined after each phase of rollout to maintain buy-in.

 What’s on the Horizon for MDM?